| java.lang.Object | |

 , are produced with (approximately) equal probability.

-is implemented by class Random
+The method nextFloat is implemented by class Random as if by:

-public float nextFloat() { return next(24) / ((float) (1 << 24)); }
+return next(24) / ((float) (1 << 24));

 The hedge "approximately" is used in the foregoing description only because